Differential graded categories and Deligne conjecture: Segal monoids and Leinster monoids

-The category $\Delta_\fint$ (unlike the category $\Delta$ itself) is {\it monoidal}.
-The product is defined on objects as $[m_1]\otimes [m_2]=[m_1+m_2]$, so we glue the right end-point of $[m_1]$ with the left end-point of $[m_2]$.
-Then it is well-defined on morphisms, due to the fixing of the end-points.
+The category $\Delta_\fint$ is {\it monoidal}(unlike the category $\Delta$ itself).
+The product is defined on objects as where $[m]=\{0<1<\dots<m\}$ is, as usual, a totally ordered set with $m+1$ elements.
+That is, in the monoidal product we take the quotient-set, by identifying the maximal element of $[m_1]$ with the minimal element of $[m_2]$.
+Due to the imposed condition on morphisms that they preserve the end-points, the identification extends to gluing the morphisms, making $\Delta_\fint$ a symmetric monoidal category.

-\begin{defn}{\rm \begin{itemize} \item[(i)] Let $\mathscr{M}$ be a symmetric monoidal category with a class $T$ of morphisms containing all isomorphisms in $\mathscr{M}$.
-Such $\mathscr{M}$ is called {\it a monoidal category with weak equivalences} and the morphisms in $T$ are called {\it weak equivalences} if the monoidal product of two morphisms in $T$ is again a morphism in $T$. \item[(ii)] A {\it Segal-Leinster monoid} in a category $\mathscr{M}$ with weak equivalences is a colax-monoidal functor $A\colon\Delta_\fint^\opp\to \mathscr{M}$ whose colax maps and
+\begin{defn} {\rm \begin{itemize} \item[(i)] Let $\mathscr{M}$ be a symmetric monoidal category with a class $T$ of morphisms containing all isomorphisms in $\mathscr{M}$ and closed under the composition.
+Such a pair $(\mathscr{M}, T)$ is called {\it a monoidal category with weak equivalences} and the morphisms in $T$ are called {\it weak equivalences}. \item[(ii)] A {\it Leinster monoid} in a category $\mathscr{M}$ with weak equivalences is a colax-monoidal functor $A\colon\Delta_\fint^\opp\to \mathscr{M}$ whose colax maps and

-are weak equivalences (here $e$ is the unit in $\mathscr{M}$, and $\underline{e}$ is a monoid in $\mathscr{M}$ with single object $e$, and with morphisms $\Hom(e,e)$), \item[(iii)] A {\it Segal-Leinster pre-monoid} in $\mathscr{M}$ is the same data with skipping the condition that the colax maps are weak equivalences. \end{itemize} } \end{defn}
+are weak equivalences (here $e$ is the unit in $\mathscr{M}$, and $\underline{e}$ is a monoid in $\mathscr{M}$ with single object $e$, and with morphisms $\Hom(e,e)$), \item[(iii)] A {\it Leinster pre-monoid} in $\mathscr{M}$ is the same data but dropping the condition that the colax-maps are weak equivalences. \end{itemize} } \end{defn}